 Mar 9, 2021

-Some kidney disease can be treated with medication or lifestyle and diet changes, but others may require ongoing dialysis or a kidney transplant.
-The latter treatment options are often the case when kidney disease, also referred to as renal disease, has reached its end stage.
+Some kidney diseases can be treated with medication or lifestyle and diet changes, but others may require ongoing dialysis or a kidney transplant.
+The latter treatment options are often the case when kidney disease, also referred to as a renal disease, has reached its end stage.
 Essentially, this means that the disease has progressed to a point where the damage is irreversible and symptoms are difficult to treat effectively.

-Does Medicare cover End-Stage Renal Disease (ESRD)?
+Does Medicare Cover End-Stage Renal Disease (ESRD)?

 Medicare is often thought of as a medical insurance option only available to seniors, but in some cases, there is no age requirement in order to participate in Medicare.
 The program is designed to offer care options to individuals of all ages when certain disabling medical conditions arise, and ESRD is one of these conditions.